"There's a grief that can't be spoken. There's a pain goes on and on. Empty chairs at empty tables..."

 know why.
 Am I too emotionally attached to her?

-separate from her for around 25 years and often alone; it was a good
+After all, I had lived a separate life from her for around 25 years and often alone; it was a good

 preparation for her eventual leaving.
 And yet, when it actually happened…